henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 --- abstract

 This document defines a concise representation of ISO 19770-2:2015 Software Identifiers (SWID tags) that is interoperable with the XML schema definition of ISO 19770-2:2015.
-Additionally, this document defines application specific profiles--small subsets of SWID content that are derived from SWID tag vocabulary--to enable better scalability when transporting SWID tag related information in constraint environments.
+Additionally, this document defines application specific profiles -- small subsets of SWID content that are derived from SWID tag vocabulary -- to enable better scalability when transporting SWID tag related information in constraint environments.

 --- middle